The Ultimate In Birding Tours

 Central Peru: Day 13 After spending the best part of the morning around Oxapampa we will make our way to the base of the Andes to drive through the foothills to Satipo for an overnight stay.

 Central Peru: Day 14 Departing from Satipo in time to be on-site for dawn we climb the Satipo road to explore the cloud forests above the town.
-We will on the lookout for Amazonian Umbrellabird the gaudy Andean Cock-of-the-rock, the magnificent Black and chestnut Eagle and active tanager flocks passing through the canopy accompanied by numerous flycatcher and furnariid species.
+We will on the lookout for Amazonian Umbrellabird the gaudy Andean Cock-of-the-rock, the magnificent Black-and-chestnut Eagle and active tanager flocks passing through the canopy accompanied by numerous flycatcher and furnariid species.
 Excellent mixed-species flocks regularly make their rounds, and among a colourful palette of tanagers, we may well see Common and Grey-hooded Bush Tanagers, White-browed, Superciliaried, Oleaginous, Black-eared and Drab Hemispinguses, Grass-green, Rufous-crested, Blue-capped, Saffron-crowned, Flame-faced, Beryl-spangled and Blue-and-black Tanagers, and Hooded, Lacrimose and Blue-winged Mountain Tanagers.

 A variety of suboscines also accompany these often chaotic mixed flocks.
 Streaked Tuftedcheeks inspect the detritus accumulating inside the omnipresent bromeliads, Montane Woodcreepers and Pearled Treerunners shuffle up moss-encrusted branches and Band-tailed Fruiteaters unobtrusively flit through the foliage in their quest for protein-laden berries.
 A multitude of glittering hummingbirds are found in these bird-rich cloudforests and possibilities include Fawn-breasted Brilliant, Chestnut-breasted Coronet, Bronzy and Collared Incas, Amethyst-throated Sunangel, Emerald-bellied Puffleg and Long-tailed Sylph.